 Depending on how much the tube is being saturated, you will get both even and odd harmonics, as well as second-order harmonics.
 Tubes have a full, warm sound with low-frequency accentuation, perfect for a mix that is lacking low end.
 Just remember, when it comes to mastering plugins, a little bit goes a long way!

-Because of these added harmonics, tube saturation can also help mixes translate better to smaller speakers (think cell phones and laptops).
+Because of this added harmonic distortion, tube saturation can also help mixes translate better to smaller speakers (think cell phones and laptops).
 Adding tube saturation to your mastering signal chain will help your recording sound great, without adding unwanted harshness that EQ might cause.